Skyppex/proof/readme.md

 lines :eyes:).
 - **Customizable**: You can add your own words to a dictionary file which is used by all instances of proof (after they have started).
-- **Lightweight**: I have seen proof using about 50 MB after running for a while opening several different files.
+- **Lightweight**: I have seen proof using at most 60 MBof memory after running for a while opening several different files.

 ## Installation